 Include the following requirement on Housing, CCOM, and any other project as directed by PM]

-Onsite workers shall be fitted with a Contractor furnished shirt containing company name and logo.
+Onsite workers shall be fitted with a Constructor furnished shirt containing company name and logo.

 [Include the following requirements on CCOM projects and as directed by PM].